Let’s look at the portions!

 Innovate your plate!

 Maybe you don’t like boiled broccoli or asparagus.
 That doesn’t necessarily mean you don’t like them another way.
 Try roasting the broccoli with a little heart-healthy olive oil and sea salt; top with a few sprinkles of parmesan cheese and some pine nuts.
-Sauté your asparagus and wrap with prosciutto.
-If you hate raw carrots try cooking them with honey, dill or ginger.
-If you don’t like canned or frozen vegetables, try fresh-there is a world of difference in taste.
-Innovate and add your preferred flavors through seasoning, margination, spices etc.
+Sauté your asparagus and wrap it with prosciutto.
+If you hate raw carrots try cooking them with honey, dill, or ginger.
+If you don’t like canned or frozen vegetables, trying fresh-there is a world of difference in taste.
+Innovate and add your preferred flavors through seasoning, margination, spices, etc.